dotnet/docs-maui/docs/get-started/installation.md

 For instructions on how to create and build your first .NET MAUI app, see [Build your first .NET MAUI app](first-app.md).

-Once a .NET MAUI app has been created, it can be built using .NET CLI if required.
+Once a .NET MAUI app has been created, it can optionally be built using .NET CLI.
 The following .NET CLI commands show how to build and launch a .NET MAUI app on three different platforms:

 ```dotnetcli
 dotnet build -t:Run -f net6.0-android